-3. Satellite TV and CCTV.
+3. Satellite TV is everywhere

 I mentioned this in my last post, but I’ll mention it again…

-CCTV surveillance is also just as ubiquitous as TVs, so much so, I thought I’d mention it again.
 While literally everything in the public gets surveillance (even the highways), the culture doesn’t pervert its use (at least not as far as we know).
 Big Brother system helps to effectively reduce crime around the nation.
 Thus, Korea is one of the safest countries as far as crime and violence goes!

-4. Controlled toilets
+5. Controlled toilets

-5. Electronic vacancy signs in bathrooms.
+6. Electronic vacancy signs in bathrooms.

 Photo is taken in Busan’s train station.

 Is the bathroom stall occupied or vacant?
 The electronic sign will light up to let you know.
-While this isn’t widespread across Korea, you’ll occasionally find them in alongside highways at popular rest stop hubs, in bathrooms where there are many stalls..
+While this isn’t widespread across Korea, you’ll occasionally find them in alongside highways at popular rest stop hubs, in bathrooms where there are many stalls.